How to Store Maple Syrup

 Maple Syrup Crystals

 If your maple syrup container is starting to look like Superman’s Crystal Cave, then the sugar content of the syrup is too high and crystals are slowly forming.
-The crystals aren’t bad so no worries.
+The crystals aren’t bad, so don't worry.
 They are actually delicious if you can get them out of the container.
 Hot water can help with that.

 You can resolve the crystallization issue by re-boiling the maple syrup and adding some water to bring the sugar content back to the correct range.
 That’s probably more effort than it’s worth, but see the section below on adjusting sugar content below if you want to give it a try.

 Maple syrup may get moldy if left out of the refrigerator for a long time.
 One cool thing about maple syrup is that the sugar content is so high that mold doesn’t grow inside the syrup; it’s only on the top surface.
 So don’t throw it out – the maple syrup can be saved!

 For generations, Vermonters have skimmed or strained off the mold and then merrily poured the maple syrup onto their pancakes.
 Is that OK?
 Probably.
 But like the five-second rule, I’m sure it’s not the “proper” recommendation.
 If you’re concerned about mold, you can reheat the syrup to kill any mold or bacteria that might be lingering in your syrup.
 See below for how to heat it, and how to adjust the sugar content as required.

 In the sugarhouse, the finished maple syrup is heated to between 180 and 200°F. Then the bottles are filled to the top, an air-tight cap is secured, and the bottles are laid on their sides to kill any bacteria hanging out on the lids.